biobenkj/MMG434/docs/source/daytwo.rst

 *Adapted from: Zhernakova et al., PLoS Genetics 2013*

 So actually, we aren't sequencing RNA at all!
 We are sequencing the cDNA made from the RNA.
+RNA-seq is a high resolution next generation sequencing (NGS) method to assess the transcriptome of an organism and compare transcriptional changes between organisms/treatments to ascertain specific pathways/genes that are moving in response.
 But now, let's talk about what can add bias to the data and what we do with the data to make sure that it is reasonable to proceed to further analysis steps.

 But first, let's brainstorm a little bit.
 Look back at the RNA-seq workflow figure above and let's suggest a few places where things could potentially affect the output dataset.